fucusy/gomoku-first-move-always-win/README.md

 Package
 - Python Package tornado 6.1

+# AI limitation
+The AI might not work if white move far away 3 steps from any existing move

 # Development Guide to solve an board
 1. encode your board by string, for example: for ![](./opennings/pu_yue.png), you need to encode it to h8_i9,